 Long-term care insurance typically has many restrictions.
 Shop around carefully for a policy that meets your projected needs.
 It is not unheard of that a family has paid premiums for years, only to find that the particular circumstances of the condition are not covered by their policy.

-Each state has a State Health Insurance Assistance Program that can offer tips and advice about the purchase of long-term care insurance.
-Contact the federal Eldercare Locator program toll free at 1-800-677-1116 to find the State Health Insurance Assistance office closest to you.Return to top
+To find out more, each state has a State Health Insurance Assistance Program that can offer tips and advice about the purchase of long-term care insurance.
+Contact the federal Eldercare Locator program toll free at 1-800-677-1116 to find the State Health Insurance Assistance office closest to you

 Power of Attorney: Someone to handle your finances, just in case